FreddyZeng/bluekai-ios-sdk/README.md

 ## Integrating the BlueKai SDK
 ### Download the BlueKai SDK for iOS

-http://bluekai.github.io/bluekai-ios-static-ARC-v2.zip (ARC-enabled with 64-bit support)
+[ARC-enabled with 64-bit support] (lib/bluekai-ios-static-ARC-v2.0.1.zip)

-http://bluekai.github.io/bluekai-ios-static-nonARC-v2.zip (ARC-disabled with 64-bit support, if you need Manual Garbage Collection)
+[ARC-disabled with 64-bit support, if you need Manual Garbage Collection] (lib/bluekai-ios-static-nonARC-v2.0.1.zip)

 ### Obtain BlueKai site ID